-June 19th is officially Sauntering Day and World Sauntering Day.
+June 19th is officially National Watch Day and World Sauntering Day.

 Sit tight as you’re about to discover some of the major events, births, and deaths that all occurred on June 19 throughout history.